hiruna72/squigualiser/README.md

 ## Example
 The figures on the top of the document were generated using the testcases - `1.1, 2.1, 1.11,` and `3.2` respectively in [test_plot_signal_to_read.sh](test/test_plot_signal_to_read.sh).

+Please refer to the example [pipelines](docs/pipeline_basic.md) to learn how to integrate squigualiser into your analysis.

 ## Conventions
 ![image](docs/figures/plot_description/plot_description.png)